elmahio/blog/docs/great-dot-net-conferences-to-attend.md

 ## <a href="http://buildstuff.lt/" target="_blank" rel="noopener noreferrer">Build Stuff</a>

 Build Stuff, the large .NET conference in Lithuania, has been gaining a lot of traction the last years.
 It's amazing to see the quality of speakers, that the conference is able to attract.
 Some buddies of mine have attended the conference for a couple of years and speak very highly if going.
 A nice benefit of going to Lithuania is, that everything is cheaper than the rest of Europe and US.
+In 2017, Build Stuff introduced a new conference on Mallorca, Spain.
+Conference, pool and warm weather - what's not to like!

 <img src="/images/build-stuff.png" style="box-shadow:none;"/>